Holborn, Middlesex, London

 The Holborn Union took over Gray's Inn Lane (later Road) parish workhouse and in 1838, the Poor Law Commissioners authorized the sum of £9,000 for its enlargement.
 Its location is shown on the 1880s map below:

-In 1902, the Gray's Inn site was redeveloped as casual wards.
+In 1902, the Gray's Inn site was redeveloped as casual wards, with its entrance on Little Gray's Inn Lane (now Mount Pleasant).
 In 1912, the casual wards — in common with all those in London — were taken over by the Metropolitan Asylums Board.
 In 1923, it became 'The Hostel', where those genuinely seeking employment could reside in more amenable conditions than usually found in casual wards.
 From 1924 to 1929, between 1,000 and 2,500 such people were admitted each year.

 The City Road Workhouse